-YU-FOO YEE SHOON INDEPENDENT NON-EXECUTIVE DIRECTOR
+YU-FOO YEE SHOON Independent Non-Executive Director

 Mrs. Yu-Foo Yee Shoon joined the Board on 1 November 2011 as an Independent Non-Executive Director.
 Mrs. Yu-Foo also sits on the Nominating Committee as Chairman; and is a member of the Audit and Remuneration Committees.
-She was last reelected as a Director at the Annual General Meeting of the Company held on 27 April 2018.
-She was also re-appointed as the Lead Independent Director on 12 February 2019.
+She was last re-elected as a Director at the Annual General Meeting of the Company held on 27 April 2018.
+She was also reappointed as the Lead Independent Director on 12 February 2019 and appointed as Deputy Chairman of the Board on 11 March 2020.